Take the quiz

 Both new and current staff that your organisation is training through a Degree Apprenticeship programme.

-8. When did/does the Apprenticeship Levy come into effect?
+8. When did the Apprenticeship Levy come into effect?

-9. What is the extra incentive for employers who take on an apprentice aged 16-18?
+9. What is the additional payment for employers who take on an apprentice aged 16-18?

 10. How does an organisation become part of the digital apprenticeship service (the service that enables employers to manage their apprenticeship funds)?